Complex continued fractions, Kleinian and extremal theory for cusp excursions: Intersection Times and Cusp Excursions

 where $p_n/q_n = [0;a_1;\cdots;a_n]$ is the $n$-th convergent of $\beta$, and we recall that each element of $\PSL$ has two representatives in $\SL$ which are additive opposites. \end{lemma} \begin{proof} Note that In particular it is clear the lemma holds for $P(1,\beta)$.
 The general case follows from induction using the recursive formula for the associated quotient pair of sequences \eqref{equation: convergents}. \end{proof}

 Given two sequences $(a_n)_n$ and $(b_n)_n$ of positive numbers, we write $a_n\asymp b_n$ if $a_n = O(b_n)$ and $b_n = O(a_n)$ as $n\to \infty$.
 We establish a bounded equivalence between the intersection times and an expression involving associated quotient pair of sequences. \begin{proof}[Proof of Lemma \ref{lemma: bounding the intersection time}] Let $n\in\mathbb{N}$.
-By symmetry of the Gauss map under reflection, we have for almost all $\beta$ that
+By symmetry of $G_d$ under reflection, we have for almost all $\beta$ that

 By Lemma \ref{lemma: iterated Möbius transformations} we have that

 By Lemma \ref{lemma: intersection of geodesic and unit hemisphere} we have that the geodesic $\tilde{\gamma}_n$ intersects the hemisphere $H(0)$ at some point $z_n+r_nj$ with